 - At the moment of arrival in the USA, a return or transit ticket must have already been booked

-- Travellers journeying with an ESTA cannot apply for a US visa, extension or residence permit upon arrival in the country
+- Travellers entering the country with an ESTA cannot apply for a US visa, extension or residence permit upon arrival in the country

-- Applying for an ESTA is not sufficient if travel occurs by private plane or private ship
+- Applying for an ESTA USA is not sufficient for travellers arriving by private plane or private ship

 Requirements of the ESTA, part of the Visa Waiver Program